alinush/alinush.github.io/about.md

 <!-- ![](/pictures/tbow-th.jpg){: .align-right} -->

-I was born and raised in [Pitești](https://en.wikipedia.org/wiki/Pitesti), a small city in Romania, and moved to the US in 2008.
+I was born and raised in [Pitești](https://en.wikipedia.org/wiki/Pitesti), a small city in Romania.
+I moved to the US in 2008 to attend college.

-I was always fascinated with computers: playing on them, fixing them & programming them.
+I was always fascinated with computers: playing games on them, fixing them & programming them.

 I like to read and write.
 In fact, you can see some of my writing on [this website](/archive.html) and on [Decentralized Thoughts](https://decentralizedthoughts.github.io/about-alin).